-- Read and analyze nonfiction narratives.
-Determine an author's point of view or purpose in a text. - Analyze the author's stylistic choices, mood, tone, and rhetorical strategies. - Evaluate how style and content contribute to the power, persuasiveness or beauty of the text. - Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account (e.g., Noah's critique of apartheid and lauding of the power of his mother's faith.)
+- Read and analyze literary fiction and nonfiction for meaning and authors' craft. - Determine an author's point of view and the implicit purpose of a text. - Analyze the author's stylistic choices, especially where the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness, or beauty of the text. - Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account (e.g., Noah's critique of apartheid and lauding of the power of his mother's faith.)